 Closed Daily for Lunch between 11:40am - 12:20pm

 Students may ask library staff to make black & white or color photocopies.

 Students may scan documents or images into their files.
-The Librarian will instruct users initially, and then it is self-service.
+Library staff will assist.

 Resources & Collections